cockroachdb/docs/v21.2/ui-sql-dashboard.md

 ## Open SQL Transactions

-- In the node view, the graph shows the total number of open SQL transactions on the node.
+- In the node view, the graph shows the total number of currently open SQL transactions on the node.

-- In the cluster view, the graph shows the total number of open SQL transactions across all nodes in the cluster.
+- In the cluster view, the graph shows the total number of currently open SQL transactions across all nodes in the cluster.

 See the [Transactions page](ui-transactions-page.html) for more details on the transactions.